lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Main or principal; centered.
 "The library is central to the town square."

 chance
 : Possibility or likelihood of something.
-"There's a good chance it will rain today."
+"There’s a good chance it will rain today."

 change
 : Become different, transform.
 "Caterpillars change into butterflies."